x39OME/watches-website/README.md

 ## Responsive Watches Website ⌚

-Responsive Watches Website Using HTML CSS & JavaScript
+Responsive Watches Website Using HTML\CSS & JavaScript

-Soon
 - Smooth scrolling in each section.
 - Includes a dark and light mode.
 - Developed first with the Mobile First methodology, then for desktop.